Tanoti/sphinxcontrib-autosaltsls/docs/document.rst

 semantically divided into a Summary (all text to the first blank line) and Content (the rest) and is known as an 'entry' by the parser.

-A block is identified by the parsing engine when it detects the start prefix specified by ``autosaltsls_doc_prefix`` (default is '###').
-Then all subsequent lines that start with the comment character specified by ``autosaltsls_comment_prefix`` (default is '#') are loaded as data.
+A block is identified by the parsing engine when it detects the start prefix specified by :confval:`autosaltsls_doc_prefix` (default is '###').
+Then all subsequent lines that start with the comment character specified by :confval:`autosaltsls_comment_prefix` (default is '#') are loaded as data.
 The block ends when the first non-comment line or new block start string is read.
-Lines that begin with the ignore prefix specified in ``autosaltsls_comment_ignore_prefix`` (default is '#!') are not parsed but will be loaded as the file format when it is the first line of the file.
+Lines that begin with the ignore prefix specified in :confval:`autosaltsls_comment_ignore_prefix` (default is '#!') are not parsed but will be loaded as the file format when it is the first line of the file.
+Comment block lines should start at the beginning of each line with no leading spaces, however indented blocks are supported if :confval:`autosaltsls_indented_comments` is set to ``True``.

-The first document comment block in a file is denoted as being the Header and all other comment blocks are the Body.
+The first document comment block in a file is denoted as being the *Header* and all other comment blocks are the *Body*.
 This allows for the indexing routines to extract the header summaries, etc.

 Any valid Sphinx formatting commands should be able to be used in a document comment block.